Shannon Street massacre: Incident

 On January 11, 1983, MPD units were called to a house at 2239 Shannon Avenue to investigate an alleged purse snatching.
-Inside the home was Lindberg Sanders—an African-American man who called himself "Black Jesus"—and thirteen other men who were his followers.
+Inside the home was Lindberg Sanders—an African-American man who called himself "Black Jesus"—and thirteen other men who were his followers, along with one man, who tagged along with one of the followers.
 Sanders harbored a strong hatred for law enforcement and had told his followers that the world would end on January 10, 1983.

 Officers Ray Schwill and Bobby Hester responded to the call.
 Seven people fled the house at this point, but were later captured.
 Upon arrival, Schwill and Hester were ambushed by the remaining seven men in the house.
 Schwill sustained a gunshot wound to the face and escaped, but Hester was taken hostage.
 Schwill radioed for help and police quickly surrounded the house.

 The first backup officer to arrive, Officer Tommy Turner, attempted to enter the house but immediately came under fire and was wounded in the head.
 A second officer, William Russell "Russ" Aiken, entered the house and exchanged gunfire with the rebels.
 After firing twelve shots from his service revolver, Aiken retreated from the building, retrieved a shotgun from his cruiser, and continued firing into the house as more backup units arrived.

 Police began negotiations with Sanders, who stated that he wanted to broadcast the murder of a police officer over a Memphis radio station and that any attempt by officers to enter the house would result in Hester being beaten to death.
 Hester could be heard on the police radio begging for help.
 After 30 hours of negotiations with no resolution, an MPD SWAT team raided the house.
 During the 20-minute raid, the SWAT team fired tear gas into the house and made a dynamic entry.
 The rebels opened fire on the SWAT team with the two .38 Special service revolvers they had taken from Schwill and Hester; the SWAT team returned fire with shotguns and M16 rifles, killing all seven remaining members, including Sanders.
 Police then discovered the body of Hester, who had been beaten and stabbed to death several hours earlier.